oracle-devrel/cd3-automation-toolkit/documentation/docs/README.md

 - The input Excel (preferably the Blank template) is processed by the toolkit and resources are exported to CD3 Excel template.

-- The toolkit then generates *auto.tfvars from the exported data in Excel file and also generates shell scripts with terraform import commands for all the reosurces.
+- The toolkit then generates *auto.tfvars from the exported data in Excel file and also generates shell scripts with terraform import commands for all the resources.

 - The shell scripts have to be executed in order to have the updated state file to manage the resources further.